 - Find out what the Lantern Festival is all about - history and cultural background

 - Lantern Festival Quiz - test how much you know about our lanterns (and Chinese culture)

-- How the Auckland and Christchurch festivals have developed over time
+- How our Lantern Festivals have developed over time

 - How the lanterns are made - slideshow